eclipse-kura/kura/docs/references/mqtt-namespace.md

 * Version: describes both the container's respective image and tag separated by a colon.

 * Type: denotes the type of inventory payload

+* State: describes the container's current state
+     * `active`: Container is running
+     * `installed`: Container is starting
+     * `uninstalled`: Container has failed, or is stopped
+     * `unknown`: Container state can not be determined

 #### Start a Container